Battery backup sump pumps are used to supplement primary pumps.

 There are two types of battery backup sump pumps - DC and AC/DC.
 Battery backup systems will switch to DC battery power when the AC power is out or when the pump fails.
 But while the power is on, some pumps can run directly off the AC wall current without depleting the battery.
 Units which run exclusively DC power will only pump off battery power.

 Another thing to consider is which type of battery you choose.
-There are deep-cycle marine "maintenance free" batteries, as well as batteries with acid.
-Traditional batteries with acid require you to add water occasionally.
+There are deep-cycle "maintenance-free" batteries, often sold as marine or solar batteries, as well as lead-acid batteries, otherwise known as "wet cell" batteries.
+You'll find wet-cell batteries most commonly used in vehicles.
+These batteries do require you to add distilled water occasionally to keep the lead cells from drying out, preventing premature damage.
 Maintenance free batteries are fully sealed, which you can set and forget.

 The other main reason battery backup pumps are called into service is during a rain storm or rapid snow melt.
 If the primary sump pump cannot handle the amount of water in the pit, your basement can start to flood.